 Video at Connexions Gallery in Easton PA Nov.
 2013, with Andrew Drury, percussion

-He's said to have the widest vocablular of any, including leaping pitches, punchy,
+he's said to have the widest vocabulary of any, an expert at leaping pitches,

-precise timing, sharp and intrusive multiphonics, surprising gaps of silence,
+punchy, precise timing, sharp and intrusive multiphonics, surprising gaps of

-For more info, write jackwri444 at aol dot com
+For more info, write jackwri555 at gmail dot com

 Reviews: As if Anything Could Be the Same